What We Do

 The Levesque Institute is positioned to work with community organizations on cultivating and developing leaders to meet the rising concerns of succession planning for leadership positions across the spectrum.
 The Institute offers three leadership programs: Capacity College for not-for-profit and organizations, Leadership NU for Niagara University students, and Parent Leadership.
 The focus is on a variety of topics pertinent to the knowledge and skills leaders need for organizations, government, boards, committees, and community leadership.

-The Deployment of a Project Based Learning Model
+Focus on a Project Based Learning Model